TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

     // ContainerService Class ...

     public List<String> getObjectList(String conatinerName, int limit) {
-        // 지정한 최대 오브젝트 수를 이용하여 질의 URL 생성 Create query URL by using the maximum number of specified objects String url = this.getUrl(conatinerName) + "?limit=" + limit;
+        // Create query URL by using the maximum number of specified objects String url = this.getUrl(conatinerName) + "?limit=" + limit;
-        // Call 컨테이너 조회 예제의 getList() method from the get container example 메서드 호출 return this.getList(url);
+        // Call getList() method from the get container example return this.getList(url);
     }

-    // The usage example for getObjectListWithPrefix() is same as get container example 사용 예제는 컨테이너 조회 예제와 동일 }
+    // The usage example of getObjectListWithPrefix() is same as get container example }
 ```